extension/publish/wp-content/plugins/category-specific-rss-feed-menu/readme.txt

 Make sure to visit the plugin settings and select the RSS feed options accordingly after you update the plugin.

 == Changelog ==

+= 1.13 =
+- Changed a class name to make it more unique.

+= 1.12 =
+- Changed some function names so they are more unique and doesn't conflict with another plugin.

 = 1.11 =
 - Fixed an error with the rss widget.